 Some of the following canopies are rarely, if ever, used these days.
 However, it always pays to know your stuff.

-Parachutes are divided into two types – ascending and descending – we’re going to look at the descending varieties used by those of us that like to fall.
+Parachutes are divided into two types – ascending and descending.
+In this article we’re going to look at the descending varieties used by those of us that like to fall.
 Ascending refers mostly to paragliding, which is a topic for another day.

 They can reduce descent speed by as much as 30%.
-This also reduces the chance of landing injury.
+This reduces the chance of landing injury.
 However, again, these chutes are rarely used outside military manoeuvres.

-Used to increase forward speed and decrease landing speed, there has been plenty of experimentation with this kind of chute in the world of sport parachuting.
+Used to increase forward speed and decrease landing speed.
+There has been plenty of experimentation with this kind of chute in the world of sport parachuting.
 However, the build difficulty and subsequent introduction of the ram-air parachute means these are seldom used in the sporting community these days.

-A ring – or series of concentric ring – shaped parachute that pulls the apex close to the load.
+A ring – or series of concentric rings – shaped parachute that pulls the apex close to the load.
 They have a lower drag factor than conventional round parachutes.
 The rear position of the vents can give the jumper considerable forward speed in descent.

 They also spread the stress of deployment (a major problem on some older chutes).
 Two layers of fabric allow air to penetrate from vents in the front and form cells.

 The use of sail sliders allows the jumper to adjust the canopy in descent and maintain greater control of airspeed, descent speed and direction.
 Vents and brake lines can also allow a greater degree of control.

 There are many types of ram-air parachute manufactured by a number of different companies worldwide.
 Different use of fabrics, such as air permeation-resistant ‘F-111’ can affect the parachute, and other design factors like stabilisers can vary according to individual design.